-Asus's ROG Line Refreshed, VivoPC X Revealed
+(Update: Pricing) Asus' ROG Line Refreshed, VivoPC X Revealed

 - GL753

-Price and availability for the Asus ROG GT51CH, GR82 II, and the Vivo X will be revealed soon, so stay tuned.
+Price and availability for the Asus ROG GT51CH, GR8 II, and the Vivo X will be revealed soon, so stay tuned.